 The JBL Tune 120's weighted harmonic distortion performance is good.
 The amount of WHD is within good limits, which should result in a clear and pure audio reproduction.
 Even the spikes on the right ear, in the bass range, shouldn't be audible for most.

-The JBL Tune 120 have a good noise isolation performance.
+The JBL Tune 120 have good passive noise isolation performance, similar to the Monster Clarity 101 AirLinks Truly Wireless.
 They don't have any ANC feature, so they only passively block out noise.
 If you can find a good fit with the included silicone tip options, they can reduce a decent amount of the deep rumble of a bus engine.
 Also, they're great for the office as they greatly reduce the ambient chatter.

 The leakage performance is excellent.
 Like most in-ears, they don't leak too much audio so you shouldn't be worried about bothering people surrounding you.
 However, blasting your music in a very quiet environment like a library isn't recommended, as some might still hear some thin-sounding leakage.